Leif-Rydenfalk/cell/SECURITY.md

 *   **The Problem:** DNS hijacking or GitHub compromise could inject malicious code into the compilation step.
 *   **The Solution:**
     1.  **IPFS / Content Addressing:** Code should be fetched by its **Hash** (CID), not its location. `call_as!(worker, ...)` should resolve to a specific immutable hash of the worker code.
-    2.  **Signed Genomes:** Cell Genomes (`genome.toml`) must be cryptographically signed by the author.
+    2.  **Signed Genomes:** Cell Genomes (`Cell.toml`) must be cryptographically signed by the author.
 The runtime should refuse to spawn a cell if the signature does not match the trusted developer's key.

 ---